-1. The service should ensure that panel members are provided with regular opportunities for support and that annual appraisals are undertaken.
+1. The service should ensure that panel members are provided with regular opportunities for support and annual appraisals are undertaken.

-This is to ensure that practice is consistent with the Health and Social Care Standards which state: 'I have confidence in people because they are trained, competent and skilled, are able to reflect on their practice and follow their professional and organisational codes' (HSCS 3.14).
+This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that:

+'I have confidence in people because they are trained, competent and skilled, are able to reflect on their practice and follow their professional and organisational codes' (HSCS 3.14).